tcppdev/openGLQt_Playground/README.md

 * A class implemented to create and render cubemaps for an immersive environment
 * Automatic graphics resizing implementation through scaling of the projection matrix from QT window properties
 * Interaction with UI components create in the QML based QT framework to control rotations and visibility of component defined in the framebuffer object
-* Multiple methods of using various stages of the shader graphics pipeline to allow special graphics effects such as fixed billboards and text relative to camera, geometry shaders to contructe meshes from vertex coordinates, using clip to increase thickness of lines etc...
+* Multiple methods of using various stages of the shader graphics pipeline to allow special graphics effects such as fixed billboards and text relative to camera, geometry shaders to contructe meshes from vertex coordinates, using clip to increase thickness of lines etc

 Using the combined raw openGL graphics API and the powerful user interface QT framework, a large set of graphically application can be constructed from the implemations demonstrated here.